hao203/EBMLive2019-example-paper/README.md

 # EBMLive 2019 Conference Example Reproducible Trial Results Manuscript
-Example of Literate Programming Academic Manuscript Produced in RStudio with `rticles`, `rmarkdown`, and `knitr` packages, for the
+Example of Literate Programming Academic Manuscript Produced in RStudio with `rticles`, `rmarkdown`, and `knitr` packages in R, for EBMLive 2019 Conference.